 5. Voucher codes websites

 I know plenty of folks who have snapped up some fantastic deals on the likes of Groupon.
 They tend to be of the package deal kind of holiday.
 So if that’s your bag, sign up and wait for the good deals to pop into your inbox.

 We have considered housesitting in the past.
 There are housesitting opportunities all over the world and it’s a great way to get your accommodation for free.

 Instead of paying loads of money for an organised tour maybe try hiring a local to act as a tour guide for the day.
 Perhaps a student would like to practise their English and you can tip them for their time?
 Ask around once you arrive to see if anyone would be suitable.

 I am a big fan of street food when travelling.
 I follow the locals and eat where’s popular.
-It’s cheap, tasty and offers an authentic experience to your trip.
+It’s cheap, tasty and offers an authentic experience of your trip.
 There’s no need to worry about food poisoning, just trust your instinct, follow your nose and eat where there is a high turnover of patrons.

-Too many middle men adds too much to the profit margins.
+Too many middle men add too much to the profit margins.
 Do your research and plan your own itinerary.
 If you’re clever you can find some great savings in picking your own tours, transport, guides and places to eat.

 Most destinations will have some free activities.
-Whether it’s a free museum day on Sunday, or free concert in the park, or yoga on the beach.
+Whether it’s a free museum day on Sunday, or a free concert in the park, or yoga on the beach.
 Check out the local newspaper for the free listings or check out the tourist guide for any free tours.

 Let us know what nifty tricks you would add to the list.